nicomon24/sneks-experiments/readme.md

 ## Draft of Roadmap
 1. Implementation of vanilla DQN and tests on different environments.
-2. Implementation of PPO and tests on different environments.
-3. Basic multi-agent competitive setting: learning by self-play
+2. Basic multi-agent competitive setting: learning by self-play

 ## Ideas
 - Perception studies: is the trained policy able to understand a particular scene?
 Image reconstruction?